-Why You Failed PMP® Exam and Missed Your Chance to Being a Certified Project Manager
+Why You Failed PMP® Exam and Missed that PMP Certification

 While I hope it doesn’t happen to you, some people fail the Project Management Professional (PMP)® exam 3 times.
 If you do find yourself in that situation, you will have to wait a year from the date of your last exam before you will be able to apply for your PMP® certification again.